Genome-Factory: A Library for Tuning, Deploying, and Interpreting Genomic Foundation Models

 \subsection{Genome Collector}

 The Genome Collector manages the upstream data pipeline for genomic models.
 It automates the fetching, transformation, and validation of genomic data.
 This extends beyond basic sequence downloads to include regulatory and epigenetic annotations.
-By standardizing dataset construction across diverse biological tasks, it ensures high-quality, task-ready inputs for the model.
+Standardizing dataset construction across diverse biological tasks, it ensures high-quality, task-ready inputs for the model.
 Furthermore, the framework supports custom multi-stage bioinformatics pipelines.

-\paragraph{Data Acquisition.} The Genome Collector offers multiple pipelines for downloading and preparing diverse DNA sequence datasets.
+\paragraph{Data Acquisition.} The Genome Collector offers multiple flexible pipelines for downloading and preparing diverse DNA sequence datasets.
 Beyond basic genome-wide retrieval from public repositories such as NCBI, the framework supports three task-driven acquisition modes. (i) It constructs region-based datasets by identifying signal-enriched locations, such as high-coverage intervals from genome-wide profiles (e.g., histone modification enrichment). (ii) It builds binary classification datasets by separating annotated functional regions from background sequences, such as distinguishing regulatory elements from random regions (e.g., enhancers). (iii) It samples region-versus-background pairs by comparing annotated start sites to non-start regions of matched length (e.g., promoters).
 Each pipeline handles file downloading, genome indexing, sequence extraction, chromosome name harmonization, and sequence quality filtering.
-A unified interface lets users choose the task type and generate corresponding datasets with minimal manual intervention.
+A unified interface lets users choose the task type and generate corresponding datasets with minimal effort.

 \paragraph{Data Preprocessing.} Each acquisition mode applies task-specific parsing and transformation logic.
-For species-level classification, the system samples fixed-length DNA fragments from genome assemblies and assigns species labels.
-The histone modification pipeline extracts gene-body sequences aligned to signal peaks and binarizes them into high or low classes based on enrichment thresholds.
-The enhancer and promoter pipelines define positive regions from curated regulatory annotations and sample negative sequences from non-overlapping regions.
+For species-level classification, the system samples fixed-length DNA fragments from genomes and assigns species labels.
+The histone modification pipeline extracts gene-body sequences aligned to signal peaks and binarizes them into high/low classes based on enrichment thresholds.
+The enhancer and promoter pipelines define positive regions from regulatory annotations and sample negatives from non-overlapping regions.
 Genome Collector saves each dataset in a standardized format with DNA sequences and corresponding labels, and partitions it into training, validation, and testing sets.